genelet/godbi/README.md

 - *map[string]string{name: label}*, rename the column names by labels
 - *map[string][2]string{name: label, type}*, rename the column names to labels and use the specific types

-If you don't specify types, the generic handle will decide one for you, which is most likely correct.
+If you don't specify type, the generic handle will decide one for you, which is most likely correct.

 #### 2.3.2) Constraints

-Use _extra_ to contrain the *WHERE* statement. <Currently we support 3 and only 3 cases:
+Use _extra_ to contrain the *WHERE* statement.
+Currently we support 3 and only 3 cases:
-- a key has only single value, which means an EQUAL constraint
+- a key has only single value, meaning an EQUAL constraint
-- a key has array string values, which means an IN constraint
+- a key has array string values, meaning an IN constraint
-- the key is named *_gsql*, which means a raw SQL statement
+- the key is named *_gsql*, meaning a raw SQL statement
 - if there are multiple keys in _extra_, they are AND conditions.

 #### 2.3.3) Use multiple JOIN tables